-Woodland Star Charter School has a strong, cooperative and mutually supportive working relationship with Sonoma Valley Unified School District, building upon our mutual goals of providing the best possible educational opportunities for all children in the Sonoma area.
-Strong collaborative relationships with professionals and other community resources support the school, the students and their families.
-An involved community of parents and teachers actively and visibly support the children.
+Woodland Star Charter School has a strong, cooperative, and mutually supportive working relationship with Sonoma Valley Unified School District, building upon our mutual goals of providing the best possible educational opportunities for all students.
+Strong collaborative relationships with professionals and other community resources support the school, the students, and their families.
+An involved community of parents and teachers actively and visibly supports the children.

-Parents and other family members are involved in governance, the school program, events and activities, the establishment, beautification and maintenance of the school facility, linkages with the larger community and the ongoing evaluation of the school program.
+Parents and other family members are involved in governance, events and activities, campus beautification, maintenance of the school’s facilities, community partnerships, and ongoing evaluation.
 Parents financially support the school and their child’s class to the best of their ability.
 The school supports a program of professional development, which includes support and evaluations for teachers and other staff.
-There are annual evaluations of student progress combining state and Waldorf based measurements and an annual evaluation of the teachers.
-Information gleaned from the evaluations is used for ongoing planning of the curriculum and staff development.
+There are annual evaluations of student progress combining state and Waldorf-based measurements and an annual evaluation of the teachers.
+Information from the evaluations is used for ongoing planning of the curriculum and staff development.
 The Charter Council employs teachers who hold a California teaching credential combined with a combination of Waldorf training, education, and/or experience that meets Charter Council standards.

-The purpose of this charter school is to support the development of competent, confident and responsible students who will achieve academic and personal habits and attitudes desired of an educated person in the twenty-first century.
-We honor the intellectual, physical and emotional needs of our children; and we therefore chose a Waldorf-method curriculum that develops and nurtures the whole child, placing equal emphasis on academic excellence, artistic expression and social development.
-We intend to inspire in our children a respect for others, for their community as a whole, for nature and the Earth, so they may mature into capable, contributing participants in both their local and global community.
+The purpose of the school is to support the development of competent, confident, and responsible students who will achieve the academic and personal habits and attitudes desired of an educated person in the twenty-first century.
+We utilize a Waldorf-method curriculum that develops and nurtures the whole child, placing equal emphasis on academic excellence, artistic expression, and social development.
+We intend to inspire in our children a respect for others, for their community, nature, and the Earth, so they may mature into capable, contributing participants in both their local and global communities.
 We hope to imbue them with such wonder at the unfolding of their self-knowledge that they are inspired with enthusiasm for life-long learning.

 Student Mission and Achievement Goals

-Learning occurs best in a stimulating, nurturing and safe environment.
+Learning occurs best in a stimulating, nurturing, and safe environment.
 This includes an instructional program that emphasizes the whole child and frames its academic components within an artistic, creative and imaginative context—allowing each child’s full potential to unfold.
-The purpose of Woodland Star Charter School is to support the development of competent, confident and responsible students who will achieve academic and personal habits and attitudes desired of an educated person in the twenty-first century.
 An educated person must have effectively developed the following attributes as far as his or her personal capacities allow:

-Language: The ability to explore ideas with others, to work together on common projects and to articulate intentions and results, both verbally and in written form.
+Language: The ability to explore ideas with others, work together on common projects, and to articulate intentions and results, both verbally and in written form.

 Imagination: The imagination must be active and fruitful, for it is the basis of all creativity.